xl-s/ShallowLearning/report.md

 We experimented with a variety of model architectures by varying the number of convolutional layers (together with the number of channels) and fully connected layers.
 We also experimented with the inclusion of batchnorm and dropout layers, as well as residual and inception networks.
 The basic convolutional model showed the most promising performance with batch normalization, but without dropout layers.

 Generally, we found that all of the models overfitted extremely quickly, which may be primarily attributed to the small size of the dataset.
-Every model routinely attained 95+% training accuracy within a few epochs, but showed significantly poorer and highly varied performance on the test set.
+Every model routinely attained high training accuracy within a few epochs, but showed significantly poorer and highly varied performance on the test set.
 More complex models had accuracies ranging as far as from 60% to 85%, often in consecutive epochs (despite there being little change in training set performance).
 Training a model beyond two to three epochs did not yield any significant improvement in overall test set accuracy (sometimes resulting in reduced performance as compared to earlier epochs).
 This phenomenon was observed even with strong regularization applied.
 A typical learning curve demonstrating this behaviour is shown in the figure below.

 ![](plots/learning_curve.png)